Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 They can be supplemented long-term on a “3 days on, 7 days off” basis.
 Spore probiotics are NOT naturally maintained by prebiotic starches.
 They will still use the prebiotics to produce short-chain fatty acids like butyrate that provide us with enormous benefits – but their colonization is not maintained by them.
 Spore microbes colonize and leave the gut in 7-21 days, leaving again in spore-form.

-Bacillus spore bacteria have been clinically studied to help heal leaky gut, crowd out pathogens, produce valuable nutrients, and promote the diversity of healthy probiotic strains.
+Bacillus spore bacteria have been clinically studied to help heal leaky gut, crowd out pathogens, produce valuable nutrients, and promote diversity of healthy probiotic strains.

 Unless you’re playing or working in dirt daily, you’re likely deficient and can benefit from an affordable “3-days on, 7 days off” supplement schedule of spore probiotics.